-'''

-statDeseq2(object, sampleList, contrastList = NULL,

-statArgs = NULL)
+statDeseq2(object, sampleList, contrastList = NULL, statArgs = NULL)

-'''

-object a matrix or an object specific to each normalization algorithm supported by sampleList the list containing condition names and the samples under each condition.

-contrastList vector of contrasts as defined in the main help page of metasegr2.
-See also statArgs a list of DESeq statistical algorithm parameters.
-See the result of getDefaults("statistics",

-"deseq") for an example and how you can modify it.
-It is not required when the input object is already a CountDataSet from DESeq normalization as the
+object a matrix or an object specific to each normalization algorithm supported by metaseqR2, containing normalized counts.
+See also Details. sampleList the list containing condition names and the samples under each condition. contrastList vector of contrasts as defined in the main help page of metaseqr2.
+See also Details. statArgs a list of DESeq statistical algorithm parameters.
+See the result of getDefaults("statistics", "deseq") for an example and how you can modify it.
+It is not required when the input object is already a CountDataSet from DESeq normalization as the dispersions are already estimated.